etrusci-org/elfloater/README.md

 # ElFloater

 Let [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement)'s float around in a container.
-Inspired by the original DVD logo screensaver.
+Inspired by the original DVD screensaver from the early 2000s.

 ## Usage

+The following shows you how to create your own HTML page with one or more floating elements.
+For a working demo/starter template open **[dist/demo.html](./dist/demo.html)** in your webbrowser.
+Works from the filesystem and does not have to be put on a webserver.

+Advanced users could also use the individual classes directly.
+Please see [./src/elfloater.ts](./src/elfloater.ts) for more.
+- `ElFloaterLoader`
+- `ElFloaterElement`
+- `ElFloaterUtil`

 ### 1. Create a container for the floaters

-Default id for the container is `elfloater-container`.
+Default selector for the container is an **id** named `elfloater-container`.
+There can only be one container.

 ```html
 <!-- With default id -->